Lateral Wall of the Nasal Cavity

 We can find 3 types of nasal conchae in the nasal cavity.
 Those are:

-- inferior nasal concha is an independent bone and can be found emerging from the bony septum laterally and also sits above the inferior meatus.
-The concha is covered in nasal epithelium and is one of the three that work to both humidify and clear the air that passes into the nasopharynx.
+- inferior nasal concha.
+It is the longest and broadest of the conchae and is formed by an independent bone (of the same name, inferior concha).
+The concha is covered by a mucous membrane that contains large vascular spaces and is one of the three that work to both humidify and clear the air that passes into the nasopharynx.

 - superior and middle nasal conchae arise from the perpendicular plate of the ethmoid bone.
 The middle nasal concha is found in between the superior and inferior nasal concha and plays a role in humidifying and clearing inspired air of micro-particles such as dirt.
 The superior nasal concha is a bony shelf located above the middle nasal concha and below the sphenoethmoidal recess.
 Similar to the middle nasal concha the superior concha is itself part of the ethmoid bone.